asr/apia/README.md

-   Observe that in order to avoid conflicts with other installed versions of Agda, we have added extra information to the version number of Agda, i.e. if the development version number is A.B.C, our modified version number is A.B.C.D.
+   Observe that in order to avoid conflicts with other installed versions of Agda, we have added extra information to the version number of Agda, i.e. if the development version number is A.B.C, our modified version number is A.B.C.1.

 2. The Apia program

-   You can download the Apia program using [git](http://git-scm.com/).
+   You can download the Apia program using [Git](http://git-scm.com/).
 The program can be downloaded and installed with the following commands:

    ````bash